django/deps/draft/orm-improvements-for-composite-pk.rst

 7. Refactor ForeignKey based on ``VirtualField`` and ``ConcreteField``
 8. Refactor all RelationFields based on ``VirtualField`` based ForeignKey
 9. Refactor GenericForeignKey based on ``VirtualField`` based ForeignKey
+10. Make changes to migrations framework to work properly with Reafctored Field API.